 Ryan Street in Lake Charles

 Ryan Street located in downtown Lake Charles is a lovely paved streetscape with a vibrate scene of restaurants, bars, artisan galleries and coffee shops.
 To begin exploring Ryan St. and the surrounding areas including the nearby Children’s Museum, head to the Art Shop for bike rentals!
-As you cruise Ryan St., stop for a morning coffee at Stellar Beans Coffee House (off Ryan on Broad St.) or stop in for sunday brunch at the Blue Dog Cafe.
+As you cruise Ryan St., stop for a morning coffee at Stellar Beans Coffee House (off Ryan on Broad St.).
 Take some time to head to the 1911 City Hall Arts and Cultural Center for a taste of Lake Charles’ history.
 After exploring the art galleries along Ryan St., indulge in a fantastic dinner at the Pujo Street Cafe that is known for their delicious Cajun and Creole fare with unforgettable desserts.

 Columbia Street, Covington